City Budget 2022

 I apologize for asking a question that is not basically a budget question but I can't find another avenue to put it forth.
 Can you tell me why council has not dealt with the conversion of the Centennial gym to a weigh training and cardio area?
 Council, in my opinion, has had more than enough time to deal with this issue.
 I have tried to get information from Parks and Rec but they say it is in councils hands and was supposed to be dealt with Jan.
 10.

-tinman asked about 2 years ago
+tinman asked almost 3 years ago

 Hello, thanks for the question.
 During December, several investigations needed to occur simultaneously (over the holidays, during a significant weather event, etc.) to find appropriate spaces, conduct structural assessments, work with contractors to get quotes on moving equipment, and conduct financial analysis to plan for the relocation of fitness and programming.